open-mmlab/mmsegmentation/docs/en/user_guides/visualization.md

 ### Visualize a Single Data Sample

-If you want to visualize a single data sample, a pair of input image and its ground truth in the dataset are necessary.
+If you want to visualize a single data sample, we suggest to use `SegLocalVisualizer`.

+`SegLocalVisualizer` is child class inherits from `Visualizer` in MMEngine and works for MMSegmentation visualization, for more details about `Visualizer` please refer to [visualization tutorial](https://github.com/open-mmlab/mmengine/blob/main/docs/en/advanced_tutorials/visualization.md) in MMEngine.

-You could prepare them on your own or download examples below by following commands:
+Here is an example about `SegLocalVisualizer`, first you may download example data below by following commands:

 <div align=center>
 <img src="https://user-images.githubusercontent.com/24582831/189833109-eddad58f-f777-4fc0-b98a-6bd429143b06.png" width="70%"/>